httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 If parsing fails -- including when calling another algorithm -- the entire field value MUST be ignored (i.e., treated as if the field were not present in the section).
 This is intentionally strict, to improve interoperability and safety, and specifications referencing this document are not allowed to loosen this requirement.

-Note that this requirement does not apply to an implementation that is not parsing the field; for example, an intermediary is not required to strip a failing header field from a message before forwarding it.
+Note that this requirement does not apply to an implementation that is not parsing the field; for example, an intermediary is not required to strip a failing field from a message before forwarding it.

 ### Parsing a List {#parse-list}